-It’s hard to travel to new places and visit random restaurants when you are both a chef and a picky eater.
+It’s hard to travel to new places and visit casual restaurants when you are both a chef and a picky eater.
 I have a tough time trusting places, especially if they don’t look good from the inside, but the problem with Seattle was that every damn restaurant looks nice, that you can’t stand the drive to walk in.

 After always sunny and at some point messy San Francisco, Seattle feels like a deep breath of fresh air: clean streets, a lot (seriously A LOT) of trees and parks in the city.
 Small, walkable, thus diversified Seattle impressed me with its food scene and clean restaurants.

 After a few hours of wandering around the city, I couldn’t stop noticing how tidy all the places look like and how much I want to visit every one of them.
 Nevertheless, my schedule was pretty tight, and I had to fit at least six places into 3,5 days.
 After extensive research and tons of articles read, I landed ten bookmarks on my google maps, hoping to visit at least half of them.

 Continue reading “What and Where to Eat In Seattle”

 We almost never realize that we often throw away food that is absolutely fine and edible.
 Sometimes we don’t even know how to prepare it.

 In the last week’s post, we discussed how you can rationally use pasta scraps and turn them into mouth-watering appetizers.
 Today, we will continue the topic, but this time we will reveal how to turn little bits and pieces that usually go to the trash bin into a good and a chic dish.

 Continue reading “How To Turn Scraps Into a Fancy Meal: Bits And Pieces”